 Interesting Read: Top 12 Must Visit Offbeat Places in Himachal Near Delhi

 And unfortunately, we chose to visit Mashobra on a long weekend.
-As we were crossing Shimla, the Mall and its vicinity we got stuck in a jam for almost an hour because of influx of tourists from Delhi and Punjab.
+As we were crossing Shimla, the Mall and its vicinity we got stuck in a jam for almost an hour because of the influx of tourists from Delhi and Punjab.

 However, as we got out of the main town and hit the Mashobra road, the panorama changed completely.
 Though not too far from Shimla, Mashobra is devoid of any hustle-bustle and tourist rush.

 Beautiful views, pristine trails to linger around, laid-back life of mountains, apple orchards, gurgling streams, green forest-covered mountains, comfortable cottages, homestays and much to explore – that is Mashobra.
-Even if your objective is to visit Shimla, stay at Mashobra for a serene and refreshing neighbourhood.
+Even if your objective is to visit Shimla, stay at Mashobra for a serene and refreshing neighborhood.